I’m currently looking more into security aspects of distributed systems, with most efforts going into privacy preservation when monitoring crowds.

 Monitoring crowds

-Since a number of years I have been concentrating on monitoring the mobility of people, assuming they carry a device such as an electronic badge or a smartphone.
+For several years, I have been concentrating on monitoring the mobility of people, assuming they carry a device such as an electronic badge or a smartphone.

 Our current research mainly concentrates on increasing the accuracy of detections (and thus the data analyses) and preserving privacy, which form part of our Living Smart Campus project at the UT.
 Much of this work is done in collaboration with the Polytechnical University of Bucharest.

-WiFi scanning: what we do (protecting privacy)
+WiFi scanning: what we did (protecting privacy)

-The second is to have sensors save detections in encrypted Bloom filters.
+Our current solution is to have sensors save detections in encrypted Bloom filters.
 Bloom filters are bit strings used to represent sets and essentially support only membership testing, basic set operations (intersection, union) and estimating the size of a set.
-These properties allow us to compute the Bloom filter representing the intersection of what we detected at A and what was later detected at B, and thus the size of that set, which is the number of devices that had moved from A to B. Proper encryption and shuffling the bits prevents that neither the sensors, nor even the entity capable of decrypting a Bloom filter to discover detections.
-Only statistical counts can be retrieved from this setup.
+These properties allow us to compute the Bloom filter representing the intersection of what we detected at A and what was later detected at B. We can then compute the size of that set, which is the number of devices that had moved from A to B.

 WiFi scanning: what we did (understanding measurements)